NoahTheCodeMaker/Capstone/README.md

 ## Motivation for this project
 ```
-As I went with the standard Udacity outline for this project, you may think that I was not feeling very motivated for this project.
+As I went with the standard Udacity outline for this project, you may think that I was not feeling very
-I assure you that this is not the case!
-I started this Udacity nanodegree program just before going back to school for my final semester to get my degree in Science, Technology, and Mathematics with studies in Computer Science.
-Because of this, I fell behind in the course, and was always bothered by the slow pace that I was going.
-As I now have my degree, I wanted to get this project done as soon as possible (also because this is also an expensive course to be activity enrolled in), and I actually completed this project in only 3 days, my shortest time taken on a project yet!
+motivated for this project.I assure you that this is not the case!
+I started this Udacity nanodegree
+program just before going back to school for my final semester to get my degree in Science, Technology,
+and Mathematics with studies in Computer Science.
+Because of this, I fell behind in the course, and was
+always bothered by the slow pace that I was going.
+As I now have my degree, I wanted to get this project
+done as soon as possible (also because this is also an expensive course to be activity enrolled in),
+and I actually completed this project in only 3 days, my shortest time taken on a project yet!
 ```
 ## See the Getting Started section of the API Documentation for the Hosted URL of my API!